 Dominion Nuclear Connecticut offers co-op and internships opportunities for college- bound and college students.
 The program engages students for paid work sessions that involve projects or assignments closely related to the student’s area of study.
 For more information about this program, contact Brenda Pearson or go to Dominion Internships.

-The Internship program at Northeast Utilities offers students the opportunity to learn about the utility business while gaining hands-on experience in a real work environment.
+The Internship program at Eversource offers students the opportunity to learn about the utility business while gaining hands-on experience in a real work environment.
 Program components include:

 - Work assignments for students interested in engineering, accounting, finance, law, communications, and information technology;